open-feature/docs.openfeature.dev/docs/getting-started/java.md

 Now you can visit the url [http://localhost:8080/hello](http://localhost:8080/hello) and observe the message **Hello.!**.

-At this point, we are falling back to default response as flagd SDK cannot connect to any feature flag provider.
-Next, let's configure and run flagd provider.
+At this point, we are falling back to the default response.
+By default, OpenFeature will return the default value when there are no providers configured or running.
+In our code, we used flagd provider, yet we did not configure and run it.

 ### Step 5: Configure and run FlagD